rspamd/rspamd.com/doc/modules/antivirus.md

 ...
 ~~~

-Also you are able to use 2 types of mime part filters:
+From version 3.5, you are able to use two more types of mime part filters:

 ~~~ucl
 ...